 Choosing a Single-Hung Window

 An enduring style, single-hung windows have been the standard window choice used in newer home builds, apartment buildings and business spaces.
-Single-hung windows are both a cost-effective choice for a replacement window and an option that continues to be appealing in homes all over the country.
+Single-hung windows are a cost-effective choice for a replacement window and an option that continues to be appealing in homes all over the country.

 Since the upper sash is immovable on single-hung windows, installing a single-hung window can also make construction work more convenient, since there are fewer moving parts.